whatever555/next-cordova-exporter/README.md

 **/www/*
 ```

-Typescript:
+Eslint:
-Add the following to your `.tsconfig` file:
+Add the following to your `.eslintignore` file:
 ```
 **/platforms/*
 **/out/*